Master of Public Health

 About the School of Public Health

-The University of Michigan School of Public Health is pursuing a healthier world with compassion, innovation, and inclusion to create meaningful, lasting impact.
+Since 1941, the University of Michigan School of Public Health has been pursuing a healthier, more equitable world through education, research and action.
+We work with compassion, innovation and inclusion to create meaningful, lasting impact.

 Dr. Kardia earned a master’s degree in Statistics and a doctorate in Human Genetics, both from the University of Michigan.
 She has 30+ years of experience in the epidemiology of common chronic diseases and has authored over 300 publications.
 A major emphasis of her work has been on the target organ damage associated with untreated and uncontrolled hypertension.
 Other areas of interest include the genetic epidemiology of common chronic diseases and their risk factors, gene-environment and gene-gene interactions, and the development of novel analytical strategies to understand the complex relationship between genetic variation, environmental variation, and risk of common chronic diseases.
 Her research utilizes genomic, epigenomic, transcriptomic, and proteomic measures on large epidemiological cohorts.

 Dr. Kardia serves as director for the online MPH.
 She is excited to teach PUBHLTH 515 Population Health - one of the program’s core courses that online students enroll in during their second semester of the program.
 Dr. Kardia also teaches the applied practice and integrative experience course which students complete during the final two semesters of the program.